 The EU Commission funded Auto-DAN Horizon 2020 project is focused on producing "a cost-effective technological solution for the self-assessment of actual energy performance of buildings and the products which use energy in buildings".
 An integral part of this project therefore concerns the accurate, rapid and flexible measurement of electrical energy in buildings, along with a method to try to associate those measurements with the loads that they represent.
 The objective of mSemicon's Smart IoT Meter, also known as AD5500, being developed as part of Auto-DAN, is to provide this.
 This solution obviates the need to attempt to rely on standard utility smart meters, the data on which is usually quite difficult to access.
 The AD5500 is not intended as a fiscal meter; rather, it is geared mainly towards research applications.

 The AD5500 Smart IoT Meter is DIN-rail mountable and therefore suitable for use in a standard domestic or commercial electricity distribution panel.
 It uses an external split-core current transformer as its load sensor, meaning that the main load-carrying cable does not need to be interrupted during installation.
 It is typically used to monitor incoming power to a building but it can be used for local loads too.

 The device reports energy consumption, along with associated parameters such as power factor, up to a rate of one second intervals, and transmits them securely to the cloud through Auto-DAN partner Flairbit's SenseIoty platform.
 The information is then analysed by other Auto-DAN partners IES and the Technical University of Dublin as part of the wider Auto-DAN project objectives.

 The ADD5500 can transmit information in many ways.
 In typical usage, local wifi is used, allowing large quantities of data - down to one second intervals - to be transmitted.
-Wifi setup is facilitated through the use of a small high-resolution colour display (with image shown below).
-Where wifi is unavailable, backup GSM can be used, but in this case reduced data reporting is recommended in order to contain operating costs.
-The GSM module is also equipped with NB-IoT, which further extends potential coverage.
+WiFi setup is facilitated through the use of a small high-resolution colour display (with image shown below).
+Where WiFi is unavailable, backup GSM will be possible, but in this case reduced data reporting is recommended in order to contain operating costs.
+The GSM module is also equipped with NB-IoT, which will further extend potential coverage.
 In future it is planned to add zWave and Zigbee connectivity, but these are outside the current scope of Auto-DAN.

 The AD5500 also boasts an on-board webserver function.
 It is possible to observe the status of measurements as well as internal register information using a nearby local phone.